NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **GeoRSS** -  Illustrates how to create a shape from a GeoRSS document.
 This example creates two shapes from hard-coded example GeoRSS documents.

-**SkankortDenmark** -  Demonstrates high resolution imagery (0.2 meters per pixel) and elevation data (1.6 meters per pixel) served by the World Wind WMS, and visualized by the World Wind Java client.
+**SkankortDenmark** -  Demonstrates high resolution imagery (0.2 meters per pixel) and elevation data (1.6 meters per pixel) served by the WorldWind WMS, and visualized by the WorldWind Java client.

 **SurfaceImageViewer** -  Demonstrates how to open and view arbitrary surface images and elevations that have an accompanying world file.